JYU-IBA/potku/README.md

 $ build.bat
 ````

-in `potku/` root directory (in x64 Native Tools Command Prompt for VS 2019? or some other command prompt?) (twice??)
+in the `potku/` root directory

+(In case of errors in the build, try different command prompt ie. x64 Native Tools Command Prompt as an administrator)
+(In case of warnings run build again)